Remèdes rapides et naturels contre les reflux gastriques

 Avoid triggers

-Identify foods and drinks that trigger your acid reflux and try to avoid them as much as possible.
-Common triggers include spicy, fatty, acidic foods, as well as caffeine and alcohol.
+Identify the foods and drinks that trigger your acid reflux and try to avoid them as much as possible.
+Common triggers include spicy, fatty, and acidic foods, as well as caffeine and alcohol.
 Be sure to monitor your intake.

 Foods that can help calm acid reflux